Sumo Logic

 Currently, Nobl9 integration with Sumo Logic does not support Base64 encoded Access ID for authentication.

-Service Endpoint URL
+Service endpoint URL

 Sumo Logic provides multiple API endpoints.
 These endpoints are assigned to the specific deployment.
 They depend on (1) your geographic location and (2) your account’s creation date.

-Nobl9 cannot determine that value automatically and because of that, you need to specify the correct Service Endpoint URL to connect to Sumo Logic.
+Nobl9 cannot determine that value automatically, and because of that, you need to specify the correct Service Endpoint URL to connect to Sumo Logic.
 You can see the Service Endpoint URL when you log in to your Sumo Logic account.

-For the full overview of Service URLs and how they correspond to API endpoints, refer to the Sumo Logic Endpoints | Sumo Logic Documentation.
+For the full overview of service URLs and how they correspond to API endpoints, refer to the Sumo Logic Endpoints | Sumo Logic documentation.

-Adding Sumo Logic as a Data Source in the UI
+Adding Sumo Logic as a data source

-Navigate to Integrations > Sources.
+1. Navigate to Integrations > Sources.

-Click the Sumo Logic icon.
+3. Click the relevant Source icon.

-Choose a configuration method (Direct or Agent), then configure the source as described below.
+4. Choose a relevant connection method (Agent or Direct), then configure the source as described below.

-Sumo Logic Direct
+Sumo Logic direct

-Direct Configuration in the UI
+Direct configuration in the UI

 Direct connection to Sumo Logic requires users to enter their credentials which Nobl9 stores safely.